 - Region: Ladakh and Zanskar Valley (J&K state, India)

 - Max Altitude: 11,123 Ft. or 3500 Mts.

 2) Best Time for Chadar Trek

 Chadar trek is possible only during peak winter.
 That’s when the liquid Zanskar River becomes solid.
 The window of the trek starts when the ice is thick enough to walk on.
 This may vary from year to year.
-Usually this happens after 2nd week of January and upto mid February.
-Check Trodly to get the exact dates for the next year.
+Usually this happens after 2nd week of January and up to mid February.
+Once chadar starts melting, its not safe to traverse anymore and its time for closing the route.
+Check Trodly to get the exact dates for the current year.

-Chadar is mostly walking on Flat River you don’t have to climb so often like in a mountain trek.
-But at times there will be boulders and steep mountain slopes which you have to negotiate.
+Chadar is mostly walking on flat river, you don’t have to climb so often like in a mountain trek.
+But at times there will be boulders and short steep mountain slopes which you have to negotiate.
+High physical agility is not required but people who are regulars in good physical exercise tend to be more comfortable during treks like these.
+So you should train yourself with exercise which will improve your stamina some time before the commencement of the trek.
 People with heart conditions should avoid this trek.
-High physical agility is not demanded but people who are regulars in good physical exercise tend to be more comfortable during treks like these.
-So you should train yourself with exercise which will improve your stamina some time before the commencement of the trek.

 Other than this regardless of the experience every trekker should consult their physician before going for this trek.
 If there are any medications prescribed, always carry them with you and don’t be reluctant to have it at time.
 Don’t put yours and others trekking experience at risk due to negligence.